djanloo/cythonTemplate/README.md

 Overall boost: **3000x**

 ## Profiling
-Run ``pyhton -m dummy_pkg.profile``.
+Profiling slows down the code, so the compiler is not automatically set in profiler mode.

+When needed, rebuild the package using

+``make profile``

+An example of line profiling is given in ``profile.py``.

 Some bugs in ``line_profiler`` for cython, some functions are not profiled.

-A workaround is to shift the missing funcion at the top of the code.
+A workaround is to shift the missing funcions at the top of the code.